 Over the last 6 years I’ve watched the company grow from sourcing products to designing every.
 Single.
 Thing we put in the box each month.
 The toys, the treat bags, the paper, the tags on the toys, the squeakers in the toys, the doodles inside the box…

 This emphasis on design, specifically toy design, has been one of the most fascinating things to watch as I’ve come to work each day.
 To me, toy design is one of those pipe dream careers like an astronaut or a marine biologist who rides dolphins… No one *actually* does it to make a living! \o/

 To better understand all of the magical things going on around me each day, I sat down with our team to dig into the process of blowing dogs’ minds with toys.

 Back Up.
 What Is BarkBox?

 Our flagship product, BarkBox, is a monthly delivery of 2 original toys, designed in-house, 2 full bags of all-natural treats, and a chew.
-Our treats are made in the USA and Canada, and our recipes never contain any wheat, soy, or corn.
+Our treats are made in the USA & Canada with domestic and imported ingredients, and our recipes never contain any wheat, soy, or corn.
 Every month we ship out BarkBoxes to over 650,000 subscribers, for which our toy team designs an average of 13x unique plush toys for every month’s theme.

 In *addition* to the monthly BarkBox subscription, we’ve now created unique lines of dog products for partners at Target, Urban Outfitters and many more.